aimeos/aimeos-docs/src/cronjobs/create-job-controller.md

 return $this->getContext()->getI18n()->dt( 'controller/jobs', 'Exports all available products' );
 ```

 The translation domain is also "controller/jobs" like for the name.
 Descriptions should be short but descriptive enough so people not used to your job controller can understand what it does.
-Don't make it to long (more than 250 characters are to long for sure) because it depends on the application how the description is shown and there may be not enough space to display long texts.
+Don't make it too long (more than 250 characters are to long for sure) because it depends on the application how the description is shown and there may be not enough space to display long texts.

 ## run()